PRINT the VCHS Grade by Grade Flowchart

 Diploma Seals and Endorsements

 NYS offers different endorsements and seals on high school diplomas to distinguish achievement.
-All of these are available to Valley Central students.
-They are:
+The Seal of Biliteracy and Seal of Civic Readiness are available to Valley Central students.

 Seal of Biliteracy